VershaR1791/School_District_Analysis/README.md

 ## Results

-###  - District Summary
+- ###  District Summary

-###  - School Summary
+- ###  School Summary

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+- ### Replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 How does replacing the ninth-grade scores affect the following:
 Math and reading scores by grade
 Scores by school spending